Assistant Manager, Guest Services - Attractions & Parking

 ApplyEssential Job Duties

-- Manages team members in guest service locations throughout the zoo and engages guests in need of assistance.
+- Manage team members in guest service locations throughout the Zoo and engage guests in need of assistance.

-- Direct and coordinate the activities of team members, including timely observation of rest breaks and meal periods.
+- Direct and coordinate team activities, including timely compliance with rest and meal break requirements.

-- Support Operations Manager – Attractions in hiring new team members.
+- Support Manager, Guest Services Attractions in hiring and onboarding new team members.

 Who You Are

-- Able to instruct staff in and hold them accountable to policies and procedures
+- Ability to train and hold staff accountable to safety and service standards.

-- Able to bend and twist, lift 25 lbs., stand, kneel, sit, walk, bend, stoop and speak regularly and for long periods of time (up to 8-hour shifts or more)
+- Able to bend and twist, lift, stand, kneel, sit, walk, bend, stoop and speak regularly and for long periods of time (up to 8 hour shifts or more).

 Required Education